Parkchester, Bronx: Police and crime

 The 43rd Precinct has a lower crime rate than in the 1990s, with crimes across all categories having decreased by 63.1% between 1990 and 2022.
 The precinct reported 6 murders, 48 rapes, 747 robberies, 806 felony assaults, 302 burglaries, 1,039 grand larcenies, and 561 grand larcenies auto in 2022.

-Parkchester Department of Public Safety
+Parkchester Police Department (formerly Parkchester Public Safety Department)

-The Parkchester Department of Public Safety protects the residents, visitors, and property of the Parkchester Housing condominiums.
+The Parkcheaster Department of Public Safety is a privately owned and operated public safety force that protects the residents, visitors and property of Parkcheaster Preservation Management company area only.
+The Parkcheaster Department of Public Safety currently employs 100 public safety officers and civilians.

+The New York City Police Department (NYPD) is the primary law enforcement agency whose mission is to provide police patrol service and investigate all crimes that occur within New York City which includes Parkcheaster.